Jane Austen Dancing

 What does that even mean?

-We will do our best to recreate the experience of country dancing as it was in Jane Austen’s time, including learning period steps, learning the “pieces” of dances rather than specific choreographies, choosing dance figures and music to match, and having the dancers themselves guide the dancing.
+We will do our best to recreate the experience of dancing country dances and cotillions as it was in Jane Austen’s time, including learning period steps, learning the “pieces” of dances rather than specific choreographies, choosing country dance figures and music to match, and having the dancers themselves guide the dancing.

 That sounds terrifying!

 No, really, it’s easy!
-You don’t have to memorize choreography!
+Cotillions are square dances!
+And for country dances, you don’t have to memorize choreography!
 Trust me; I know how to teach this.
 I have previously gotten dancers doing it in a single class and then conducted an entire ball on this basis that same evening.
 Jane Austen danced like this, and you can too!

-Plus, we’ll also work on other dances with some connection to Jane Austen that are not country dances and have fixed choreographies, such as cotillions, the Boulanger, and perhaps the infamous Perigourdine!
+Plus, we’ll also work on other dances with some connection to Jane Austen that are not either cotillions or country dances, such as the Boulanger and perhaps the infamous Perigourdine!

 Is it like in the movies, or in Bridgerton?